mahek-p41/cynergi/README.md

    7. Navigate to where the JDK was installed from earlier and choose the directory that is where you pointed your JAVA_HOME environment variable from Bash earlier.
 On Windows it will be something like **C:\Users\whoami\.sdkman\candidates\java\8.0.192-zulu**
 	  1. When choosing this make sure you choose the root of the directory as the way the tooling works the JDK is laid out in a specific way.
-Don't worry as Intellij checks to make sure it is valid before it makes that JDK available.
+Don't worry as Intellij checks to make sure it is valid before it makes that JDK available by verbally abusing you with a message like "No a valid JDK installation"
 7. Click "OK" to save those configurations
 9. Back on the "Welcome to Intellij IDEA" window click on the "Open" button in the middlish of the window
 10. Choose the **cyerngi-middleware** project that you checked out from the terminal earlier.
 11. Just take the defaults by clicking OK.
-And you should be ready to develop on the source code.
+12. Finally the default builder for Intellij doesn't yet support some of the Micronaut features that are required by this project.
+With that a change has to be made to Intellij to enable Gradle to handle all the building of the source code and the assembly of the resources.
+If you don't do this the kotlin compiler won't generate the appropriate stubs that Micronaut uses to weave the application dependencies together.
+You may have to uncheck this in other projects depending on how they are managed.
+    1. File > Settings > Build, Execution, Deployment > Gradle > Runner
+    2. Check the "Delegate IDE build/run actions to gradle"

 ## To run from Intellij
 1. Make sure the database is running via *cynergi-dev-environment/cynergi-dev-middleware.sh*